Gouldilocks/Canvas-Grading-Script/README.md

 ### Getting the Student's files

-Firstly, you must download all students folders with their projects and unzip the folders with their java programs.
+Firstly, you must download all students folders with their projects and unzip the folders with their java programs. (support for auto-unzipping coming soon)

 Some students tend to put their java files within subdirectories within their zipped folders, so you must fix that.